ItShivani/BookMyTrip/README.md

 **Features**

--Login:user authentication, JWT (JSON Web Tokens) for secure user sessions, role-based authorization, and integration of JWT with cookies for improved user session management and security.
+-Login: User authentication, JWT (JSON Web Tokens) for secure user sessions, role-based authorization, and integration of JWT with cookies for improved user session management and security.

 -Search: Search by city and budget functionality using backend API